prusswan/flapp/README.txt

 (Unsupported major.minor version 49.0)
 etc.

-Either of these means you'll need to download a newer version of Java to run FLApp.
+Either of these means you'll need to download a newer version of Java to run FLOS.

-- Installing FLApp
+- Installing JaFL
   ----------------
-Once Java is installed, you should be able to run FLApp by extracting FLApp.zip into a new folder and running FLApp.bat.
+Once Java is installed, you should be able to run JaFL by extracting JaFL.zip into a new folder and running JaFL.bat.
 Windows users may be able to simply double-click on flands.jar to run it.
 Alternatively, you can create a command prompt window, change to the directory you unzipped the files to, and type:

 java -jar flands.jar

-If you have a previous installation of FLApp, you can simply extract the zip to overwrite the old installation.
+If you have a previous installation of JaFL, you can simply extract the zip to overwrite the old installation.
 This will leave any saved game unaffected (though see the note below about saved games).

 - Adding the illustrations
   ------------------------
-The illustrations for the books are available at the same website as FLApp, and will work with version 0.96 and later.
-If you haven't downloaded the version that already includes the illustrations, you can get them as separate downloads.
+The illustrations for the books are available at the same website as JaFL, and will work with version 0.96 and later.
 You will need to copy these files ('illus1.zip', 'illus2.zip' and so on) into your installation directory.
+DO NOT unzip these files!
 Once there, the program will find and display them in the 'book' window.
 Note that the illustrations are scaled to fit in the window, and will only be displayed at their full size (and best quality) if the window is wide enough.

 How to use
 ----------